 The costs of a DUI can range based on factors like your driving record, your BAC, whether anybody was injured, and if property was damaged.
 A defendant with a history of previous DUIs may face enhanced penalties compared to a first-time offender.
 Similarly, there may be harsher penalties for defendants who had higher BACs or caused bodily harm or property damage.
 If you caused an accident during your DUI, you might face additional criminal penalties that come with their own fines and possible jail or prison sentences.
 Call our Philadelphia DUI defense lawyer for help with your case today.

-What Are the Penalties for a DUI in Pennsylvania?
+What are the Penalties for a DUI in Philadelphia?

 The way DUIs are charged is based on numerous factors that are unique in each case.
 Two defendants facing first-time DUIs could end up with different penalties.
 For example, a defendant with a higher BAC will face harsher penalties than someone with a lower BAC.
 It is important to speak with our Philadelphia DUI defense lawyer about your case as soon as possible.
 You might not realize the full extent of your penalties, and you could be unprepared to challenge your charges.
 The full penalties for DUI offenses can be found under 75 Pa.C.S. § 3804.